 One provision required schools to teach the harmful physical effects of alcohol, narcotics, and stimulants.
 Another required teachers to pass an examination on the effects of alcohol and narcotics.
 The Michigan law, passed in 1883.
 It was a model for later laws in other states.11

 Mary Hunt proved to be a brilliant strategist and leader.
-State prohibition laws had not been faring well and temperance could be a political minefield.
+State prohibition laws had not been faring well.
+Temperance could be a political minefield.
 It could destroy all but the most astute politicians.
 Prohibition of alcohol was an issue that shook state politics in the nineteenth century.
 Even politicians in favor of temperance were not sure that they wanted to alienate voters by prohibiting alcohol.

 Children, however, were another matter.
 They did not vote.
 So they might safely be taught to shun what their parents wouldn’t.